A Brief Guide to Grilling Vegetables

 GREEN BEANS: Grilled green beans are a great summer treat.
 Choose beans that are not too thin, but not so large as to be tough and gnarled.
 Toss raw string beans withwith Olive Oil-Lemon Marinade or Teriyaki Marinade in a mixing bowl.
 Use a grill basket or screen.
 Grill, gently rolling green beans with tongs to expose all sides for 5 to 8 minutes total, or until touched with charred spots.

 MUSHROOMS: Mushrooms are good grilled individually as well as part of kebabs.
-Choose larger mushrooms, wipe clean, and trim rough ends from the stems.
+Choose larger mushrooms — portobellas are particularly good.
+Wipe clean, and trim rough ends from the stems.
 Brush with Olive Oil-Lemon Marinade or Teriyaki Marinade.
 Grill for 5 or 6 minutes total, or until touched with charred spots, turning frequently and brushing with additional marinade, since mushrooms tend to dry out quickly.

 ONIONS: Peel and cut large onions into 1/2-inch-thick slices.
 Brush on both sides with Olive Oil-Lemon Marinade.
 Grill on both sides until tender and touched with charred spots, about 10 minutes total.
 Try this with red or Sweet Vidalia onions.